deep-entertainment/egoventure/docs/scenes.md

 ## Four-Side-Room scenes

-Because most of the scenes, the player walks through, consist of a front, right, left and back view, *EgoVenture* includes a helper scene `four_side_room.tscn`, that can be instantiated in a scene to speed up creating walk-throughs.
+Since most of the scenes that the player walks through, consist of a front, right, left and back view, *EgoVenture* includes a helper scene `four_side_room.tscn`, that can be instantiated in a scene to speed up creating walk-throughs.

-After instantiating it in the specific scene, it can be configured what images to show in on the four sides.
+After instantiating it in the specific scene, it can be configured which images will be displayed on the four sides.

 The four sides will be shown around the center like a cut-open box.